joao-frohlich/cpython/Doc/library/calendar.rst

    or as an HTML document.

-.. option:: --first-weekday FIRST_WEEKDAY, -f FIRST_WEEKDAY

-   The weekday to start each week.
-   Must be a number between 0 (Monday) and 6 (Sunday).
-   Defaults to 0.

-   .. versionadded:: 3.13

 .. option:: year

    The year to print the calendar for.
+   Must be a number between 1 and 9999.
    Defaults to the current year.